The Password Is on Its Way Out

 That’s where passwordless authentication comes in: This new way of thinking suggests passwords are an old-school, outdated way of confirming our identities.
 Rather than refer hundreds of hard-to-remember passwords, all of which are susceptible to leaks or hacks, some argue an encrypted authentication option, unique for each user and account, is the way forward.
 If each account is only accessible from the trusted device of the one who owns the account, that account and its contents is much better protected than with a simple password.

-Apple’s new ‘Passkeys’ offer users a way out of passwords
+“Passkeys” offer users a way out of passwords

 The idea is this: Instead of using a traditional password, passkeys are “cryptographic key pairs,” created using FIDO Alliance and W3C standards.
 Unlike passwords, these key pairs cannot be guessed, whether by a human or a computer.
 That alone will put typical hacking methods, like brute forcing, out of commission.
 These keys cannot be reused, nor can they be weak: Each passkey will be as strong as the last.

-When signing into an account on an Apple device, accessing your passkey is as easy as a Face ID or Touch ID scan.
+When signing into an account on an Apple device, for example, accessing your passkey is as easy as a Face ID or Touch ID scan.
 However, you can also sign into your accounts on a non-Apple device, so long as your iPhone is nearby.
 You can use a QR code to authenticate yourself, so your passkeys are always available on any device you use.

 Passwordless authentication is the way of the future